hollowdilnik/hollowdilnik.github.io/_posts/2021-01-09-widget-filtering.md

 > In the widget material, change the `Sampler Source` for `SlateUI` to `From texture asset` or enable trilinear / aniso-linear filtering for `TEXTUREGROUP_World`.

+> It is available as a plugin at https://github.com/hollowdilnik/filtered-widget

 [UMG](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/UMG/) is great for UI widgets.
 However, `UWidgetComponent`&#x200B;s that display these widgets in the world do not look good, especially in VR.
 They are rendered at their designed resolution with no filtering, resulting in extreme aliasing and flickering.